Blurit On-Premise Documentation

 Linux dependencies

-Note: Don't follow this step if you plan to run BlurIt OP on Windows.
-Go there instead.
+Note: Don't follow this step if you plan to run BlurIt OP on Windows. instead.

 Prerequisites Before Installation